 Students are expected to safely transport their instrument to and from school.
-Whilst at school instruments can be left in the music store room.
+Whilst at school instruments can be left in the music store room or at the school office.
 Instruments are expected to go home for practice and not be left in the storeroom permanently.